 Based on the ever-increasing use of mobile data, there is also a need to investigate the development in a forward-oriented perspective.
-Nkom will therefore supplement the periodic margin squeeze tests with parallel tests that normally require data growth equivalent to the development in Telenor's customer portfolio that is included in the margin squeeze test.
+For this reason, Nkom will supplement the periodic margin squeeze tests with parallel tests that normally assume growth of 5, 10, 15 and 20 per cent of the total traffic volume of mobile data that was reported for the representative products during the period.
 In concrete terms, parallel tests will be like the ordinary tests, but with a difference in the modelled volume of mobile data.
 These parallel tests are used mainly for information purposes and will be an appropriate indicator of whether Telenor's access prices will yield positive margins in the coming period.
 The results of such tests can thus be included in the assessment of the need for extraordinary tests.
 These parallel tests are not considered to be an independent basis for imposing a rectification requirement.